sparckles/starfyre/docs/debug.md

-# To setup a debugger for this project in VS Code.
+# This document is intended for developers who want to setup a debugger for this project in VS Code.

 ## ⚙️ Follow the steps: